julius383/typeshift-solver/README.md

 * Sometimes tesseract does not identify the character correctly e.g indetifying '0' instead of 'O' which messes with the whole process
 * The solver relies on you supplying a sufficiently large word list in my case I was able to use the one at `/usr/share/dict/words` which comes from installing the `words` package on Arch Linux.
 The file can be found ![here](https://ftp.gnu.org/gnu/aspell/dict/0index.html)
-* The solver is only for the puzzles that involve alinging characters in a column to form a word.
+* The solver is only for the puzzles that involve aligning characters in a column to form a word.
 * Instead of entering a certain amount of words it should instead keep entering words until the puzzle is solved.